 Types of Triggers in SQL Server

-There are two types of Triggers in SQL Server, and they are AFTER TRIGGERS, and INSTEAD OF TRIGGERS.
+There are two types of Triggers in SQL Server, and they are AFTER, and INSTEAD OF.

 AFTER TRIGGERS in SQL Server

 The after/for triggers in SQL runs after an INSERT, DELETE, or an UPDATE on a table.
-It means, Before the trigger starts running, all the operations should execute, and the statement has to succeed in the constraint check as well.
+It means, Before it starts running, all the operations should execute, and the statement has to succeed in the constraint check as well.

-- AFTER INSERT TRIGGERS: This trigger will fire after the completion of Insert operation on the Employee table.
+- AFTER INSERT: It will fire after the completion of Insert operation on the Employee table.
 Once it completes inserting into the Employee table, it will start inserting into the audit table.
-Say, if it fails to insert into the Employee table, then it won’t insert into the Audit table.
+Say, if it fails to insert into the Employee, then it won’t insert into the Audit table.

-- AFTER UPDATE TRIGGERS: This SQL Server trigger will fire after the Update operation completed on the Employees table.
-Once it ends Updating the Employee table, it will start inserting/updating into the audit table.
-For instance, if it fails to update the Employees table, then it won’t insert into the Audit table.
+- AFTER UPDATE: This SQL Server trigger will fire after the Update operation completed on the Employees table.
+Once it ends Updating the Employee, it will start inserting/updating into the audit table.
+For instance, if it fails to update the Employees table, then it won’t insert into the Audit.

-- AFTER DELETE TRIGGERS: The After delete trigger will fire after the completion of Delete operation on the Employee table.
+- AFTER DELETE: The After delete will fire after the completion of Delete operation on the Employee table.
 Once it completes deleting the records from the Employees, it will start inserting/deleting from the audit table.
-Say, if it fails to remove from the Employee table, then it won’t insert into the Audit table
+Say, if it fails to remove from the Employee, then it won’t insert into the Audit table

 INSTEAD OF TRIGGERS in SQL Server